Why do our schools need MBEF anyways?

 Our Students Do Not Qualify for Supplemental Funding.
-In 2013, California implemented Local Control Funding Formula (LCFF) to provide additional resources to public school districts with higher numbers of students who qualify for the Free and Reduced Lunch Program, are English Language Learners and/or are foster youth.
+In 2013 California implemented the Local Control Funding Formula (LCFF) to provide additional resources to public school districts with higher numbers of students who qualify for the Free and Reduced Lunch Program, are English Language Learners, and/or are foster youth.
 While LCFF has provided additional resources for districts with greater numbers of “high need” students, education funding remains inadequate for all students.
 Of ALL school districts in California, MBUSD is one of the few with the LOWEST number of students who qualify for supplemental funding.

 MBUSD funding is very different from the other districts.
 For example, as depicted in the Per Pupil Funding chart above, Palo Alto is a Basic Aid district and retains a large portion of their property taxes, and has both a sizeable parcel tax and education foundation.
 Similarly, Piedmont has a parcel tax that accounts for 25% of their district’s budget, as well as an education foundation.

 MBEF is the only District-wide resource that funds teachers and enrichment.